How to Configure Gmail Email on Your VPS

 echo "This is a test email from my VPS" | mail -s "Test Email" your-email@gmail.com

-Check your Gmail inbox to ensure you received the email.
-You can also verify that you can receive emails through Dovecot.
+Verify receipt of the email in your Gmail inbox and confirm that you can receive emails through Dovecot.

-- Install necessary PHP and web server dependencies:
+- Install required PHP and web server dependencies:

 sudo apt install apache2 php php-mbstring php-xml php-mysql